-A well-known family advocate and educator, T'erra Estes is passionate about empowering families and children experiencing adversity, crisis or trauma.
-As the founder of the Teach Not Punish (TNP) Family Resource Center, T'erra motivates and inspires families by showing empathy, compassion, optimism and instilling hope to influence positive behavior change.
+A well-known family advocate and educator, T'erra Estes is passionate about equipping families, children, and professionals experiencing adversity, crisis, or trauma.
+As the Teach Not Punish (TNP) Family Resource Center founder, T'erra motivates and inspires families by showing empathy, compassion, optimism, and instilling hope to influence positive behavior change.

-T'erra's passion to empower families is derived from personal experiences of adversity and the belief that behavior is learned, therefore behavior can be taught.
+T'erra's passion for motivating families stems from personal experiences of adversity and the belief that behavior is learned; therefore, behavior can be taught.

-Similar to the families that she serves, T'erra overcame adversity by having access to quality training, education, community support and positive reinforcement from others.
-The first pivotal decision in her life that ultimately positioned her to influence families alike was that she asked for support when needed and committed to doing her part to reach goals.
+Similar to the families that she serves, T'erra overcame adversity by having access to quality training, education, community support, and positive reinforcement from others.
+However, the first pivotal decision in her life that ultimately positioned her to influence families alike was that she asked for help when needed and committed to doing her part to reach goals.

-Since that point, T'erra mostly worked as an educator in public schools as a certified Kindergarten (K) - 6th grade Teacher and a certified K-12th grade Special Education Teacher with a focus on inclusion services, specialized support and behavior interventions.
-As an educator, T'erra gained additional experience as a Dyslexic Facilitator, Crisis Prevention Intervention (CPI) Trainer, administered Functional Behavior Assessment (FBA) to develop behavior interventions for students on the autism spectrum and participated in numerous special education professional development courses.
+Since that point, T'erra mostly worked as an educator in public schools as a certified Kindergarten (K) - 6th-grade Teacher and a certified K-12th grade Special Education Teacher focusing on inclusion services, specialized support, and behavior interventions.
+As an educator, T'erra gained additional experience as a Dyslexic Facilitator, Crisis Prevention Intervention (CPI) Trainer, administered Functional Behavior Assessment (FBA) to develop behavior interventions for students on the autism spectrum and participated numerous special education professional development courses.